Co-op Group's former CEO says banking arm's fate 'a tragedy'

-LONDON The mutually-owned Co-operative Group's CWSGR.UL former chief executive Peter Marks told MPs on Tuesday the fate of its ailing Co-operative Bank CPBB_p.L was "a tragedy" and questioned whether it can be run on an ethical basis by the hedge funds poised to take control.
+LONDON The mutually-owned Co-operative Group's CWSGR.UL former chief executive Peter Marks told UK lawmakers on Tuesday the fate of its ailing Co-operative Bank CPBB_p.L was "a tragedy" and questioned whether it can be run on an ethical basis by the hedge funds poised to take control.

 Co-op Group, which currently owns the Co-op Bank outright, on Monday bowed to the demands of a group of bondholders, including U.S. hedge funds Aurelius Capital and Silver Point Capital, and agreed to a restructuring of the bank which will leave it with a 30 percent stake.